 There are many deductions that you can deduct from taxable income depending on the invested property.

 Lot of the Australians don’t know that we claim tax deductions on overseas investment.
 I was ignorant of this fact till recently until my tax accountant told me about this few years back.

 While the tax system varies from country to country, it is also true on the method that local agencies use to depreciate property.
 I want to do depreciation of this property, it’s brand new and Australian Tax Office (ATO) allows depreciation deduction of the property against income.

-But the challenge is that I need to find a Charted Accountant who could depreciate property that aligns with Australian tax laws and is accepted by government here.
+But the challenge is that I need to find a Charted Accountant who could depreciate property that aligns with Australian tax laws and is accepted by the government here.
 I will keep you guys posted once I get this done and my lessons learnt in this process.

 My loan repayment amount is 105000 rupees, approximately 2300 dollars.
-Of which I pay 63000 rupees in interest and 42000 towards principal.
+Of which I pay 63000 rupees in interest and 42000 towards the principal.
 I can only deduct 63000 rupees part towards my tax deductions but not the whole amount.

 Double Tax Agreement

-One other thing is that the whole laws of deducting and paying tax for the property depends on double tax agreement between countries.
+One other thing is that the whole laws of deducting and paying tax for the property depend on double tax agreement between countries.
 This is what ATO has to say on this, in short, you won’t be paying double tax in both countries if there is an agreement.

 Australia has tax treaties with more than 40 countries.
 Tax treaties are also referred to as tax conventions or double tax agreements (DTA).
 They prevent double taxation and fiscal evasion, and foster cooperation between Australia and other international tax authorities by enforcing their respective tax laws.

 ATO allows us to deduct monthly bank fees that we may incur as part of maintaining this investment property.